ShaneJasonViola/Unsupervised-Learning-AI-Agent/README.md

 1) **analysis_pipeline.py** — a notebook‑friendly script that builds customer segments (RFM + extras), compares clustering methods, mines association rules with Apriori, and outputs clear visuals plus an ROI table.
 2) **app_streamlit.py** — an interactive Streamlit app that lets you explore the segments, play with market‑basket rules, and view a business summary with recommendations and ROI.

-If you’re skimming: install the requirements, put your CSV next to these files (or keep the synthetic sample), run the analysis once, then launch Streamlit.
+Summary: install the requirements, put your CSV next to these files (or keep the synthetic sample), run the analysis once, then launch Streamlit.

 ---